pastthepixels/InfiniteShooter/README.md

 * I also have to move the `models` folder as well.

 ## DONE
-- [.]
-Enemies can shoot lasers
+- [x] Enemies can shoot lasers
-- [.]
-The player can shoot lasers
+- [x] The player can shoot lasers
-- [.]
-The health and ammunition bars for the player
+- [x] The health and ammunition bars for the player
-- [.]
-The player can kill enemies
+- [x] The player can kill enemies
-- [.]
-Enemies can die by falling out of the screen
+- [x] Enemies can die by falling out of the screen
-- [.]
-Controller support for in-game actions
+- [x] Controller support for in-game actions
-- [.]
-Ammo can recharge
+- [x] Ammo can recharge
-- [.]
-Player movement (and screen wrapping)
+- [x] Player movement (and screen wrapping)
-- [.]
-The player can die
+- [x] The player can die

 ## TODO
 - [ ] Game over screen